 Undergraduate students, working on their major qualifying projects (MQPs) are building 5G base stations and the IoT devices that connect to them.
 Graduate students are looking into cognitive radio, using machine learning to develop radios that adapt to their environment “on the fly.”

-In the video below, Wyglinski covers these and other topics surrounding 5G research.
+In the video, Wyglinski covers these and other topics surrounding 5G research.